 Main techniques: Gene expression analysis/profiling (Real-time PCR, Taqman Low density arrays, microarray, RNA-seq).
 Cell signalling analysis.
 RNAi (siRNA, shRNA). miRNA analysis.
 Cas9/CRISPR.
 Transcription factor analysis (EMSA, mutagenesis, reporter assays).
 Epigenetic analysis.
 Models of osteoarthritis.

 My laboratory will research the mechanisms by which HDACi block MP expression, determine the signalling pathways/mechanisms and identify the HDACs involved.
 We are specifically focussing on HDAC3.

 Age is the major risk factor for Osteoarthritis.
 We are investigating the molecular mechanisms of how ageing impacts on cartilage.

 Manipulating gene expression in cartilage is currently not possible therefore we have developed an interest in tissue engineering, to generate cartilage from the differentiation of stem cells.
 Using this model we have generated a series of -omics scale data to help understand what controls a chondrocyte phenotype.

 We are developing CRISPR technology in the group both in terms of their ability to edit genes and also to regulate transcription.
 With collaborators we are using CRISPR to generate novel transgenics.

 British Society for Matrix Biology (BSMB) Honorary Treasurer

-Current funding is mainly from the JGW Patterson Foundation, Arthritis Research UK, CIMA and the Nufflied Oliver Bird Rheumatism Programme.
+Current funding is mainly from the JGW Patterson Foundation, Arthritis Research UK, CEU FP7 - Sybil and CIMA (MRC/Arthritis Research UK).